Body & Soul

-A disorder related to our perception of our physical appearance, which leads to obsession and rejection of our own image.
-It is also linked to anorexia, bulimia, and orthorexia.
+A disorder related to our perception of our physical appearance, which leads to obsession and rejection of our own image is also linked to anorexia, bulimia, and orthorexia.
+Learn more about this disorder here.

 Bigorexia is a new type of dysmorphia, which relates to the distorted image of our body that causes obsession and rejection.
 This disease is as delicate as anorexia or bulimia, and also related to orthorexia.
-This new evil attacks mostly young men and was first described by Dr. Harrison Pope, Professor of Psychiatry at Harvard Medical School, who defined it as “a disorder related to the perception of physical appearance, characterized by a growing obsession to increase muscular mass”.
+This disorder attacks mostly young men and was first described by Dr. Harrison Pope, Professor of Psychiatry at Harvard Medical School, who defined it as “a disorder related to the perception of physical appearance, characterized by a growing obsession to increase muscular mass.”

 “The last three years of my life have been a nightmare.
 Several times a day, I constantly looked at myself in the mirror and checked my weight on the scale.
 I spent countless hours at the gym, but I felt weak.
 At home, I was always grumpy and didn’t eat anything except proteins, cereals, and pasta.
 I started taking some pills that a friend recommended to feel stronger and more self-assured.
 My mood changed completely.
 Two months later, my parents decided to seek medical help.
 I lost all my friends, my girlfriend and failed my first college course.
 I am now under psychiatric treatment and trying to love me as I am.”
 These are bitter words from Alberto R., an 18-year-old Spaniard who fell into the clutches of a disease called bigorexia.